joaonotfound/react-notes/README.md

 # Notes application

-My notes application
+A free and open-source notes website application made using Firebase.

+It's purpouse is to be a simple alternative to the obsidian and notion.

-you may checkout the sites here: [mywebsite](https://joaonotfound.ddns.net) (not the latest version)
+you may checkout the sites here: [notes](https://joaonotfound.ddns.net) (not the latest version)

+I still didn't decide it's name and either its logo.